jira and asana integration with logos

 6. Think about which platform works best for each team

-At Visor, we use both Jira and Asana, so we’re no strangers to the incredible capabilities of both platforms.
+At Visor, we use both Jira and Asana.
+So, we’re no strangers to the incredible capabilities of both platforms.
 Our organization uses Asana to track one-on-one meetings, individual tasks, and design projects.
 We also use Jira to track our engineering tasks and projects because of Jira’s ability to integrate well with GitHub (we’ll save that integration for another day).

 Since our Product and Design teams work in Asana, we’ll often link the Asana tasks to the corresponding engineering tickets in Jira.
 Linking tasks allows the Engineering team to see where Design and Product work is in the process so they have a good idea of what’s coming down the pipeline and when a project will be ready for coding.